Skip to main content

 A Special Message from the Board of the Swarthmore Discussion Group

-Our Fall 2024 Series — September, October, November and December — will be held in-person.
-We are excited that we can gather together again at The Inn, and we hope you'll join us for a memorable in-person experience.
+Our Spring 2025 Series — January, February, March, and April—will be held in person.
+We are excited to gather again at The Inn and hope you'll join us for a memorable experience.

 About